aymerick/charette/README.md

 Filter your [no-intro](http://www.no-intro.org) roms.

+**WARNING: This is a work in progress... this is NOT WORKING YET.**

+## Dependencies

+All no-into sets are archived with 7zip, so you have to install the `7z` tool.

+On mac you can install it with [homebrew](http://brew.sh):

+    `brew install p7zip`

 ## Usage

-    $ go run main.go -dir="/PATH/TO/snes/"

-All unwanted roms are then moved to `/PATH/TO/snes/_GARBAGE_/` directory.

-You may want to use the `-sane` and `unzip` flags:

-    $ go run main.go -dir="/PATH/TO/snes/" -sane -unzip

-With those flags, only "sane" roms are selected, then they are unziped.
+    $ charette

+By default, the no-intro archives are searched into current directory, but you can set the `-input` flag instead:

+    $ charette -input="/PATH/TO/NO-INTRO/ARCHIVES/"

+Selected roms are then copied into a new `/roms/` sub directory in current directory.
+You can change the output directory thanks to the `-output` flag:

+    $ charette -input="/PATH/TO/NO-INTRO/ARCHIVES/"  -output="/PATH/TO/ROMS/"

 ### Regions

 Default preferred regions setting is `France,Europe,World,USA,Japan`.

-It means that when a game has several roms, then `charette` selects the `France` one if it exists, otherwise the `Europe` one, etc. If the game has no rom with preferred region, it is still selected with a random rom, unless you specify the `-leave-me-alone` flag, and in that case the game is skipped.
+It means that when a game has several roms, then `charette` selects the `France` one if it exists, otherwise the `Europe` one, etc. If the game has no rom with preferred region, it is still selected with a random region rom, unless you specify the `-leave-me-alone` flag, and in that case the game is skipped.

-You can change set the `regions` setting with the `-regions` flag:
+You can change the `regions` setting with the `-regions` flag:

-    $ go run main.go -dir="/PATH/TO/snes/" -regions=USA,World,Europe,Japan
+    $ charette -regions=USA,World,Europe,Japan

 If you want to keep only specified regions, set the `-leave-me-alone` flag.
 For example, to keep only `USA` roms:

-    $ go run main.go -dir="/PATH/TO/snes/" -regions=USA -leave-me-alone
+    $ charette -regions=USA -leave-me-alone

-## MAME

-When working on `mame` roms, you have to set the `-mame` flag:

-    $ go run main.go -dir="/PATH/TO/mame/" -mame

-### Sane

-The `-sane` flag skips all roms marked as `Proto`, `Demo`, `Pirate`, `Beta`, `Sample`, etc.

-    $ go run main.go -dir="/PATH/TO/snes/" -sane

 ### Unzip

-If you want to unzip selected roms, use the `-unzip` flag:
+If you want to output unzipped roms, use the `-unzip` flag:

-    $ go run main.go -dir="/PATH/TO/snes/" -sane -unzip
+    $ charette -unzip

-The roms are extracted and the `.zip` files are deleted.

-Note that `.7z` format is NOT supported for the moment, so you must decompress those files manually.
+### Insane mode

+By default, `charette` skips all roms tagged with `Proto`, `Demo`, `Pirate`, `Beta`, `Sample`...

+If you want to keep all those roms, then use the `-insane` flag:

+    $ charette -insane

 ### Scraper

-If you want to scrap roms images, install [scraper](https://github.com/sselph/scraper).
+Once `charette` ended, you can scrap roms images thanks to [scraper](https://github.com/sselph/scraper).

-First remove the `_GARBAGE_` subdirectory (otherwise it will be scraped), then launch `scraper`:
+Launch `scraper` on the output:

-    $ cd /PATH/TO/snes/
+    $ cd /PATH/TO/ROMS/
     $ scraper -max_width=375 -no_thumb=true

-For MAME roms:

-    $ cd /PATH/TO/mame/
-    $ scraper -max_width=375 -no_thumb=true -name -mame_img=m,t,s
+Adds `-append` flag when updating a rom directory.

 ## Allowed regions